 Each shift meets at the Police Department for a shift briefing daily before "hitting the street."
 The District and EBMUD watershed facilities that it patrols are divided into 6 beats (geographical areas based on equal division of calls for service).
 Beats are modified as demands change to ensure timely response by the patrol beat officer.

 On any given day, the department has a Watch Commander on duty.
 The Watch Commanders are police lieutenants who oversee patrol operations on a day-to-day basis.
-Lieutenant Lance Brede serves as the Watch Commander Wednesday through Saturday.
-He can be reached at 510-690-6501.
-Lieutenant Jon King serves as Watch Commander Sunday through Wednesday.
-He can be reached at 510-690-6552.
+Lieutenant Lance Brede serves as the Watch Commander Wednesday through Saturday and can be reached at (510) 690-6501.
+Lieutenant Alan Love serves as the Watch Commander Sunday through Wednesday and he can be reached at (510) 690-6559.

 Captain Mark Ruppenthal

 Lieutenant Lance Brede

 Team Concept: Another device for making greater use of human resources is the application of the team concept to operations.
 The entire department is divided into teams, each of which is responsible for department tasks either during a given time period or in a certain geographical or functional area.
 Teams work and train together over a substantial period of time in order to develop the coordination required for effective performance.
 Also, through the team concept, personnel gain new perspectives of goals and problems.

 - Investigations Unit

 - Watershed Contract